SunneyF/TRAP/README.md

 Data files for public instances of the _tactical resource allocation problem_ (TRAP).
-For more information contact xxx@chalmers.se, sunney@chalmers.se.
+For more information contact sunney@chalmers.se.
 For using these instances, you should cite
 `Fotedar,S., Strömberg,A.-B., Almgren,T. Bi-objective optimization of the tactical allocation of job types to machines.
 Mathematical modelling, theoretical analysis, and numerical tests.`

 # Constant_data